Emily Wilson (actress): General Hospital

 In 2012, Wilson was cast in the ABC's General Hospital as Ellie Trout.
 She first appeared on September 14, 2012.
 The anticipated airdate was confused by some with that of Teresa Castillo's role as Sabrina Santiago, who then appeared September 19.
 A representative of the show later confirmed that Wilson had joined the cast on a recurring basis.
 On December 12, 2013, it was announced that Wilson, as well as Bradford Anderson, would exit the series.
 Wilson (Trout) came back in 2014 and 2015.

 Personal life

 In April 2015, Wilson announced her engagement to Adhir Kalyan, of Rules of Engagement.
 She and Kalyan married on October 1, 2016, in Palm Springs, California.
+They welcomed their first child, a daughter, born on March 23, 2021.
+They welcomed their second child, a son, on October 11, 2024.